trmpowell/swagger-client-demo/README.md

 # swagger-client demo

-This repo provides a small demonstration of using swagger-client npm package with some Salesforce REST API methods.
+This repo provides a small demonstration of using swagger-client npm package with some Salesforce and HubSpot REST API methods.

 It includes a basic react front-end to capture the API inputs and an express back-end to make the reqest to the API.